v6d-io/v6d/docs/notes/divein.rst

     the cluster.

 2.  the metadata manager provides management for the metadata of the data stored in vineyard.
-    It keeps the strutures, layouts and properties of the data to provide high-level abstractions (e.g., graphs, tensors, dataframes).
+    It keeps the structures, layouts and properties of the data to provide high-level abstractions (e.g., graphs, tensors, dataframes).
 The metadata
     managers in a vineyard cluster communicate with each other through the backend key-value store, e.g., etcd server, to keep the consistency of the distributed data stored in vineyard.